When it comes to treating patients and developing medical expertise for worldwide application, there is a need for tremendous insight.

-The core purpose of the Research Institute is to drive positive and productive relationships with individuals, businesses, and educational institutions in the Genesee County area specifically and also within our growing national and international network of collaborators, as well as to enhance and enrich Insight as a whole.
+The core purpose is to drive positive and productive relationships with individuals, businesses, and educational institutions within our growing national and international network of collaborators.

 Dr. Abeer Al-Gharaibeh attained a doctoral degree in medicine from Jordan University of Science and Technology and received a Ph.D. in neuroscience from Central Michigan University.